 Way before you hit publish, a great deal of thought should be invested in your content.
-Your goal of course is to make the content to your blog as shareable as possible.
+Your goal of the course is to make the content of your blog as shareable as possible.
 Here’s what I mean:

 1. Write Better Titles

 The best advice about writing great titles, I got from Josh Avnery – “write a title that will make you want to rush out and read it.
 If you’re not interested in the title, nobody else will be either.”
 It’s sage advice because the title is what you should start with – before you write the post.
 And if you’ve written a compelling title, you’ll be excited to write the post.

 Incorporating keywords has a lot to do with writing content that your audience will find interesting.
 How do you know what your audience will find interesting?
 Google Suggest.

 There are also some great keyword research tools you should be using to make your life easier: